mattermost/docs/source/install/install-rhel-71-mysql.rst

 Installing MySQL Database Server
 ================================

+Install and set up the database for use by the Mattermost server.
 You can install either MySQL or PostgreSQL.
 To install PostgreSQL, see :ref:`install-rhel-71-postgresql`

 **To install MySQL 5.7 on RHEL 7.1:**